arbor-sim/arbor/doc/tutorial/nmodl.rst

 modern attempts at addressing the same problems, like NeuroML2, are translated into NMODL.
 Almost all existing models are rooted in NMODL.

-We did introduce most relevant constructs here, with some notable exceptions like ``KINETIC`` and ``NET_RECEIVE``.
+We did introduce the most relevant constructs here, with some notable exceptions like ``KINETIC`` and ``NET_RECEIVE``.
 We will possibly return to them in the future.
 Note that NMODL is significantly more complex than we have shown here, but these constructs can be avoided almost entirely and/or do not apply to